- Home

 Management and outcomes of pregnant ICU patients with severe COVID-19 pneumonia in Qatar: A retrospective cohort study

 Introduction: Pregnant women are considered a high-risk group for COVID-19 due to their increased vulnerability to viral infections.
 The impact of COVID-19 on pregnant women is not well understood, and there is a need for data on managing severe COVID-19 in pregnant patients.
-This retrospective descriptive cohort study described the characteristics, hospital stay, interventions, and outcomes of pregnant patients admitted to the intensive care units (ICUs) with severe COVID-19 pneumonia in Qatar.
+This retrospective descriptive cohort study described the characteristics, hospital stay, interventions, and outcomes of pre Read More - Top

 -